 Just a single flea or a pair of them can cause this allergic reaction, let alone an infestation.
 Flea allergy dermatitis is a prevalent skin disease that is best treated by prevention in the first place.
 Keep your furry pal up to date on the best flea and tick treatments for dogs to avoid this type of rash in the groin area or elsewhere on Fido.

-This type of sensitive skin reaction results from contact with environmental allergens.
+This type of sensitive skin reaction is an immune system response to contact with environmental allergens.
 These typically come from dust mites, mold spores, or pollen.
-Atopic dermatitis may manifest in the groin or around the eyes.
-Removal of the allergen inflicting this discomfort is the best prevention.
+When a dog suffers from atopic dermatitis, it may manifest in the groin as it is the least hairy part of a dog’s body and comes in contact with environmental allergies directly.
+Skin irritation could also happen around the eyes or other parts of the body.
+Removal of the allergen inflicting this discomfort and weakening the dog’s immune system is the best prevention.
 Again, avoidance is the best treatment for this type of dermatitis.

 Young dogs, and puppies, in particular, can be susceptible to skin bacterial infections that crop up in the armpits and the groin .
 These rashes tend to be mild.
 Puppy pyoderma generally clears up with age.
 If the rash is too severe and the young dog or puppy is clearly uncomfortable, your veterinarian may suggest prescribing an antibiotic ointment, an antiseptic wash, or oral antibiotics.
 These treatment types will eliminate the infection causing the puppy’s distress.